MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/default-f1-text-editor.md

 ## Cursor position

 If you're looking for F1 help on a keyword or API name, be sure you position the cursor inside or just to the right of the word before you press **F1**.
-If that doesn't fix the issue, try one of the following suggestions.

 ## Find the source code for an API